The EPCo Group

 The LZ-5 ship which is currently on display at the New England Air Museum, outside of Hartford, Connecticut, was flown in a couple of versions of commercial paint, as well as in military colors over the years.
 It was acquired by NEAM in 2009 from the Hiller Museum in California, where it had been on display in the military configuration, and was restored to Mr. Doman’s favorite paint scheme, in which the LZ-5 flew at the 1960 Paris Air Show.
 This ship is the only survivor of its kind.

-The Doman Family has put together the history of Doman Helicopters, Inc. A 25-minute video was made from Glidden Doman's original 8mm movies, narrated by Glidden Doman; there is a CD version of the transcript of an interview given by Mr. Doman in 1995 (approximately 70 pages) and there is a CD containing more than 200 photos, which is available in both PDF and PowerPoint versions.
-Discs are available for $25 each or as a 3-disc set for $60.
-USB drive and emailed video files are also available.
+The Doman Family has put together the history of Doman Helicopters, Inc. A 25-minute video was made from Glidden Doman's original 8mm movies, narrated by Glidden Doman; a transcript of an interview given by Mr. Doman in 1995 (approximately 70 pages) and a collection of more than 200 photos are also available.
+All three items are now available on USB drive, for $45 each, or as a set for $120.
+Emailed files may also be available, via Drop Box.

-$5 shipping & handling will be added to your total (per shipment of up to three discs, additional discs, add 50 cents each)
+$5 shipping & handling will be added to your total for USB drive delivery.)